Topology of irregular isomonodromy times on a fixed pointed curve: Full/nonpure local WMCG

+Then the topology of each semisimple orbit is determined by the centraliser of its marked point, i.e. the Levi factor of a parabolic subgroup of $G$, and this yields a partition of $\mf t \bs W_{\mf g}$.
+In particular there is a bulk consisting of $\mf t_{\reg} \bs W_{\mf g}$, i.e. the generic/regular semisimple elements, and its fundamental group is the full/nonpure $\mf g$-braid group (cf. \S~\ref{sec:app_notions}).
+In the nongeneric case one instead finds more complicated hyperplane arrangements (possibly noncrystallographic~\cite{doucot_rembado_tamiozzo_2022_local_wild_mapping_class_groups_and_cabled_braids,rembado_2024_a_colourful_classification_of_quasi_root_systems_and_hyperplane_arrangements}), and more complicated reflection groups; so in turn more complicated fundamental groups.

+Finally we take this one step further, to get to the theory of wild/irregular singularities, considering more than semisimple orbits inside $\mf g$.
+Rather we consider `very good' orbits inside the (nonreductive) Lie algebra $\mf g_p = \mf g \llb z \rrb \bs z^p \mf g \llb z \rrb$, for an integer $p \geq 1$ as above, cf.~\cite[\S~1.5]{boalch_2017_wild_character_varieties_meromorphic_hitchin_systems_and_dynkin_graphs}.
+Choosing an irregular type means fixing a \emph{marking} of such orbits, and here we get rid of this choice to get the intrinsic spaces of (local) isomonodromic deformations, whose fundamental group is then the `full/nonpure' (local) wild mapping class group. \end{remark}

-But two deformations are then equivalent (that is, they define the same irregular class) if they lie in the same $W_\mf g$-orbit, which leads to admissible deformations of the ``starting'' irregular class $\ol Q$.
-The main definition is thus the following.
+Concretely, two deformations of $Q$ are equivalent if they lie in the same $W_\mf g$-orbit inside $\mf t \ots \ms T_{\Sigma,a}$, in which case they define the same irregular class.
+This leads to admissible deformations of the `starting' irregular class $\ol Q$, and to the main definition.